alf171/quill.nvim/README.md

 todo list plugin.

-Once per day, a file is generated with a quote and persisted in a file of choice.
+Once per day, a file is generated with a quote and persisted in a dir of choice.

 # Credit